prabhasg03/academic_work/DWDM/Task 2/2a/readme.md

       THEN credit=bad <br>
       ELSE<br>
         purpose=business THEN Credit=good <br><br>
-In this way we classified each of the examples in the dataset. <br>
+<p>In this way we classified each of the examples in the dataset.We classified 85.5% of examples correctly and the remaining 14.5% of examples are incorrectly
-We classified 85.5% of examples correctly and the remaining 14.5% of examples are incorrectly <br> classified.
-We can„t get 100% training accuracy because out of the 20 attributes, we have some <br>
-unnecessary attributes which are also been analyzed and trained. <br>
+classified.
+We can't get 100% training accuracy because out of the 20 attributes, we have some unnecessary attributes which are also been analyzed and trained.
-Due to this the accuracy is affected and hence we can„t get 100% training accuracy.<br>
+Due to this the accuracy is affected and hence we can't get 100% training accuracy.</p>